 CANTERRA SEEDS HOLDINGS LTD. is a reporting issuer.
 Shares of the Company can be traded privately between two parties, with or without using the assistance of a broker, or can be sold "over the counter" at a licensed security trader.
-During the 2016/17 fiscal period, no shares were sold out of treasury.
-For the year ended September 30, 2016, one transaction occurred, where an additional 6,000 Class B Preferred shares were sold out of treasury, in return for an investment totaling to \$6,000.
-In 2015/16, the Class B shares were traded for an average of \$1.00 per share.
+During both the 2017/18 and 2016/17 fiscal periods no shares were sold out of the treasury.

-While there were no new share transactions, there were trades between shareholders totaling to 24,294 Class A shares and 84,000 Class B preferred shares, that took place during the year ended September 30, 2017.
-For the year ended September 30, 2016, trades between shareholders totaled to 71,376 Class A shares and 54,000 Class B preferred shares.
+While there were no new share transactions, there were trades between shareholders totalling to 110,359 Class A shares and 138,000 Class B preferred shares that took place during the year ended September 30, 2018.
+For the year ended September 30, 2017, trades between shareholders totalled to 24,294 Class A shares and 84,000 Class B preferred shares.